The King of Mexico

-The King of Mexico (Spanish:El rey de México) is a 1956 Mexican comedy film.
-It was written by Luis Alcoriza.
+The King of Mexico (Spanish:El rey de México) is a 1956 Mexican comedy film directed by Rafael Baledon and starring Adalberto Martínez «Resortes», Silvia Derbez and Elda Peralta.

 Plot

 A local radio station decides to try out an experiment and offers the first homeless man that walks by the chance of becoming a millionaire for a day.
 The fortunate man, Pablo Rojas (Adalberto Martinez), sleeps with other homeless people on the floor of a shelter.
 After living a day of luxury, he returns to the shelter to tell his friends that the life of a millionaire was not much different from their own: They ate, slept and worked whenever they wanted; the only difference was that the rich had ulcers.